iblazhko/kata-roman-numerals-fsharp/README.md

 ## Problem description: Convert a number to Roman Numerals representation

-Following is the excerpt from Wiklipedia article
+Following is the excerpt from Wikipedia article
 <https://en.wikipedia.org/wiki/Roman_numerals>.